edx/insights/README.md

     cd anserv
     python manage.py syncdb
     python manage.py syncdb --database=local
-    [Create an override_settings.py, pointing to your SQL database] python manage.py runserver localhost:9902
+    [If you want real data, create an override_settings.py, pointing to your SQL database, and disable DUMMY_MODE]
+    python manage.py runserver localhost:9902

 For a half-broken dashboard, go to: